-In the EFT regime, we have supposed the existence of an exact global $\Sigma_N$ symmetry of the $N$-star/rose, which is not realistic since gravity is supposed to break global symmetries (see Section~\ref{conclusion_star_rose} for a discussion on the impact on the resolution of the gauge hierarchy problem).
-This is reminiscent of the 5D models with a Universal Extra Dimension (UED) compactified on an interval symmetric under an exact $\mathbb{Z}_2$ reflection with respect to its midpoint \cite{Appelquist:2000nn}.
+In the EFT regime, we have supposed the existence of an exact global $\Sigma_N$ symmetry of the $N$-star/rose, which is not realistic since gravity is supposed to break global symmetries (cf. Section~\ref{break_sym} for a discussion on the impact on the resolution of the gauge hierarchy problem).
+This is reminiscent of the 5D models with a universal extra dimension (UED) compactified on an interval symmetric under an exact $\mathbb{Z}_2$ reflection with respect to its midpoint \cite{Appelquist:2000nn}.
 One can also mention the model of Ref.~\cite{Agashe:2007jb} where two identical slices of AdS$_5$ are glued to a common UV-brane.
-The extra dimension of these models can be stabilized by the dynamics of additonal bulk fields at the quantum level by a balance between the contribution of bosonic and fermionic loops \cite{Ponton:2001hq}, or at the classical level by a potential for a scalar field as in the Goldberger-Wise mechanism originally proposed for the RS1 model \cite{Goldberger:1999uk, DeWolfe:1999cp, Csaki:2000zn}.
+The EDS of these models can be stabilized by the dynamics of additional bulk fields at the quantum level by a balance between the contribution of bosonic and fermionic loops \cite{Ponton:2001hq}, or at the classical level by a potential for a scalar field as in the Goldberger-Wise (GW) mechanism originally proposed for a warped EDS \cite{Goldberger:1999uk, DeWolfe:1999cp, Csaki:2000zn}.
 In Ref.~\cite{Law:2010pv}, it is shown how to stabilize a $N$-star $\mathcal{S}_N$ with the potential of a different scalar field in each leaf, these $N$ scalar fields are related by the $\Sigma_N$ symmetry.
 One can apply these mechanisms here with $N$ large.
-Other stabilization mechanisms were proposed in Ref.~\cite{ArkaniHamed:1998kx}, in particular it is possible to stabilize an extra dimension compactified on a circle with the help of a complex scalar field with a topologically conserved winding number.
+Other stabilization mechanisms were proposed in Ref.~\cite{ArkaniHamed:1998kx}, in particular it is possible to stabilize an EDS compactified on a circle with the help of a complex scalar field with a topologically conserved winding number.
 As it is possible to stabilize one petal by this mechanism, one can repeat it with a different scalar field in each petal of the $N$-rose $\mathcal{R}_N$.
-Both for $\mathcal{S}_N$ and $\mathcal{R}_N$, the $N$ scalar fields meet only at the junction $J/V$ and we assume that they interact only through gravity, like the $N$ copies of the SM in Ref.~\cite{Dvali:2007wp, Dvali:2009ne}.
+Both for $\mathcal{S}_N$ and $\mathcal{R}_N$, the $N$ scalar fields meet only at the junction $J/V$, and we assume that they interact only through gravity, like the $N$ copies of the SM in Ref.~\cite{Dvali:2007wp, Dvali:2009ne}.
 Therefore, the picture reduces to stabilize $N$ independent leaves/petals, which is a simplified version of the mechanism in Ref.~\cite{Law:2010pv}.
-If the bulk fields in all leaves/petals have an exact global $\Sigma_N$ symmetry, the geometrical $\Sigma_N$ symmetry is preserved (see Section~\ref{conclusion_star_rose} for a discussion when it is not the case).
+If the bulk fields in all leaves/petals have an exact global $\Sigma_N$ symmetry, the geometrical $\Sigma_N$ symmetry is preserved (cf. Section~\ref{break_sym} for a discussion when this is not the case).